epfl-si/meteor-accounts-oidc/IMPLEMENTATION.md

 ### User synchronization

-Meteor's built-in `accounts-base`, `accounts-oauth` and `oauth` packages together provide (somewhat crude) mechanisms for OAuth implementors like `epfl:accounts-tequila` to synchronize data from the IdP into the `Meteor.users` MongoDB collection; as well as (more recent and sophisticated) mechanisms for the application to override the former.
+Meteor's built-in `accounts-base`, `accounts-oauth` and `oauth` packages together provide (somewhat crude) mechanisms for OAuth implementors like `epfl:accounts-oidc` to synchronize data from the IdP into the `Meteor.users` MongoDB collection; as well as (more recent and sophisticated) mechanisms for the application to override the former.
 Owing to the long history of this feature, and the requirements driven by backward compatibility, the resulting API in Meteor is honestly a bit of a mess.

 The main entry point for OAuth implementors is `OAuth.registerService()`, whose fourth parameter is a calllback that takes the `{ id_token, access_token }` object obtained at the end of the OAuth process (described above) and shall return a `{ serviceData, options }` object (or a `Promise` of same).
 Later (after a full freeze / thaw cycle on the server, also as described above), these returned structures control Meteor's handling of the `login` method on the server, with the following steps happening in order: